rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 to ensure that it is re-established following the maintenance.

 If you are using BackupNet/ServiceNet, you will need to make arrangements to move this to ExNet before your move night.
-BackupNet/ServiceNet, in DFW3, will be available for use only for Rackspace Managed Backup and for ObjectRocket.
+In DFW3, BackupNet/ServiceNet will be available for use only for Rackspace Managed Backup and for ObjectRocket.

 #### I have colocation devices that Rackspace does not have access to.
 How will these be migrated?

 Because we do not have access to your colocation devices, you will be responsible for shutting these devices down.
-Rackspace may be able to assist you, if you contact us, but this will be managed on a case-by-case basis.
+If you contact us, Rackspace might be able to assist you, but this will be managed on a case-by-case basis.
 Our standard approach will be to remove the power cables from the devices in DFW1 and reconnect them in DFW3.